Pompeo hits back against China's 'obscene propaganda' following George Floyd's death

 When State Department spokeswoman Morgan Ortagus tweeted support May 30 for the Hong Kong people, Hua Chunying, a spokeswoman for the Chinese Foreign Ministry, responded with Floyd's dying words: "I can't breathe."

-U.S. adversaries including Iran, Russia and China have all stepped up their efforts in recent days to take advantage of Floyd's death and attack the U.S. using social media, according to a study done by Graphika.
+U.S. adversaries of Iran, Russia and China have all taken advantage of Floyd's death and used social media to advance their agendas, according to a study done by Graphika.

 HONG KONG PASSES BILL MAKING IT A CRIME TO DISRESPECT CHINA’S NATIONAL ANTHEM

-In one example, Chinese Deputy Foreign Minister mocked House Speaker Nancy Pelosi for calling the Hong Kong demonstrations last year a "beautiful sight" and retweeting the editor of the Global Times, a state-run outlet: "I want to ask Speaker Pelosi and Secretary Pompeo: Should Beijing support protests in the US, like you glorified rioters in Hong Kong?"
+In one example, the Chinese deputy foreign minister mocked House Speaker Nancy Pelosi for calling the Hong Kong demonstrations last year a "beautiful sight" by retweeting comments from the editor of a state-run outlet: "I want to ask Speaker Pelosi and Secretary Pompeo: Should Beijing support protests in the US, like you glorified rioters in Hong Kong?"

 Pompeo said the contrast between the United States and the Chinese Communist Party (CCP) could not be more stark, while outlining several examples of how the CCP has sent journalists to prison, abused protesters, muzzled doctors warning of the coronavirus and imprisoned Muslims in re-education camps.